 Use a standard potting mix.
-Keep well-watered, as monstera does not like dry soil.
+Keep well-watered, as Monstera does not like dry soil.
 Use a houseplant fertilizer in spring and summer, especially if the leaves start to look pale around the veins.
 Monstera plants do best when they receive more than 5 hours of daily bright, indirect light, but they can also do well in medium to low light.
 Avoid direct light, as this can burn the leaves.

 This tropical shrub shows off lush leaves marked in cream, yellow or white, making dieffenbachia a top pick for brightening dim corners.
 Dieffenbachia adds color and texture without flowers – boom without the bloom – to any room or office.
 Because it grows upright, it’s an excellent choice to grow along an empty wall or near a large piece of furniture.

 Choose a standard potting soil.
 Keep well-watered, as dieffenbachia does not like dry soil.
 Use a houseplant fertilizer in spring and summer or according to fertilizer package directions.
 During the growing season, dieffenbachias like regular moisture so it may be necessary to water a large dieffenbachia about twice a week.
 In the winter, you can cut back on the water (remember to check the top of the soil to ensure it isn’t moist before watering).